evanl23/learn-git/tasks/branch.md

 - [x] create new branch called pallindrome
 - [x] switch to this branch
 - [x] write pallindrome.py (problem 4)
-- [ ] push multiples to remote repo
-- [ ] merge with main branch
+- [x] merge with main branch
-- [ ] merge pallindrome with main branch
+- [x] merge pallindrome with main branch
+- [ ] delete branches after merging to main
 - [ ] use rebase to deal with merge conflict
-- [ ] delete branches after merging to main
 - [ ] give them third problem to do on their own
 - [ ] with third problem, do NOT delete branch after merging - will use for next task (undo)